ashander/scifundstats/README.md

-A quick and dirty analysis of #scifund contributors to success
+A quick and dirty analysis of #scifund contributors to success.

+Run the sweave to see analysis, R to just get the analysis code.

+.py code pulls html from rockethub, but only if you rm archive.dat first

 percentage funded: